ngx-metaui/rules/packages/metaui/docs/architecture.md

 ### Rule file loading

-As already mentioned above we can not simply load a rule file from the system since it's running inside a browser but we do take the `OSS file` and compile it, it outputs `TS file`, which is then bundled as a part of the project.
+For performance reasons, rule files aren't loaded directly from the server, but they are compiled into Javascript objects, 'TS files', and bundled together with the project.

-For example something like this:
+For example: rules applying to an order object:

 ```js
 class=Order {